Skip to main content

 Piriformis Trigger Points | How To Find And Self Treat

+Dealing with persistent hip or buttock pain?
 You might be experiencing the effects of piriformis trigger points.
-These sensitive spots within the piriformis muscle, located deep in the buttock region, can cause a myriad of symptoms, ranging from localized discomfort to radiating pain mimicking sciatica.
+These sensitive spots within the piriformis muscle, located deep in the buttock region, can cause a wide range of symptoms — from localized discomfort to radiating pain that mimics sciatica.

 Piriformis Muscle Anatomy And Function